-I love sauteed greens just about any time of the year, lightly coated with olive oil and garlic.
-There are such wonderful types of greens available today, it’s almost impossible to choose just one.
-Add some mustard greens, leftover beet greens, and baby spinach to your mix for a rainbow of flavors.–Sondra Bernstein
+I love sauteed greens, lightly coated with olive oil and garlic, just about any time of the year.
+There are such wonderful types of greens available today, it’s almost impossible to choose just one.–Sondra Bernstein

 Wilted Greens Recipe